Obstructive sleep apnoea is a condition that affects the airway and how we breathe.

 What is CPAP?

-CPAP means ‘Continuous Positive Airway Pressure’ which means that a continuous flow of air is given to your child via a mask, which helps to maintain their airway and aids in breathing at night.
-When used correctly every night, your child’s sleep quality and daytime symptoms should improve.
+CPAP means ‘Continuous Positive Airway Pressure’ which means that a continuous flow of air is given to the child via a mask, which helps to maintain their airway and aids in breathing at night.
+When used correctly every night, the child’s sleep quality and daytime symptoms should improve.

 What do I tell my child about CPAP?

-Explain to your child that they are using their machine to help them to breathe at night so that they will feel better during the day.
-Your child must get into a routine of using their equipment all night, every night and be encouraged by those around them.
+Parents can explain to their child that they are using their machine to help them to breathe at night so that they will feel better during the day.
+The child must get into a routine of using their equipment all night, every night and be encouraged by those around them.

 Support from parents and carers is central to the success of this treatment.
 At first, CPAP can be frightening for children but hopefully they will have had a positive experience in hospital and feel confident about using it at home.